KoBeWi/Godot-Quick-Scenes/README.md

 Here you can configure the shortcut used for quick-running scene.

 The other settings are used internally by the plugin.
 Don't touch them.
+Your scenes are stored as UIDs, so the plugin is capable of "auto-updating" them.
+If you move a scene referenced by the plugin, just reload the plugin and the path will be updated.

 ___
 You can find all my addons on my [profile page](https://github.com/KoBeWi).